Category: Travel Info

 These commission sales people are everywhere

 There is nothing that will save you more money, hassle or headaches than kindly telling local street sellers no. If you prefer saving money, you will love my tips on free things to do in Cozumel.
-Yes, shopping in cozumel is safe, but if you do nothing but remember this golden rule you will love it here.
+Yes, shopping in cozumel is totally recommended, but if you do nothing but remember this golden rule you will love it here.

 11 Common Tourist Mistakes